PacificBiosciences/HiFi-16S-workflow/README.md

 ## Installation and usage
 This pipeline runs using Nextflow (Version 22 and above).
 If you have Singularity on your cluster, we recommend using Singularity to run the pipeline by specifying `-profile singularity` when running the pipeline.
+Singularity will pull the docker images to the folder `$HOME/nf_conda/singularity`.

 By default all softwares dependencies are managed via `Conda`.
 We recommend installing [`mamba`](https://github.com/mamba-org/mamba) to speed up the conda environment installation.
 The default `nextflow.config` file enables the use of `mamba` by default.
 You can install Nextflow following the instruction